-Gorton Castle, representing the Gothic architectural style was established in the year 1904.
+Gorton Castle, representing the Gothic architectural style, was established in the year 1904.
 This building was founded by a famous British architect, Sir Swinton Jacob and served as the summer capital of the British.
-The balconies of the building are adorned with the intricate’ Rajasthan Jaali (Net)' work.
-The 3-storeyed castle with 125 rooms used to be the office of the Civil Secretariat during the British reign and presently is the seat of the state’s Accountant General.
-Sanjauli stone was used in the construction of the building and recently, the red tile roof was altered by galvanised red iron sheet roof.
-Rosewood timber blocks from the Andaman surround the building
+The balconies of the building are adorned with the intricate Rajasthan jali (net) work.
+The 3-storeyed castle with 125 rooms used to be the office of the civil secretariat during the British reign and presently is the seat of the state’s accountant general.
+Sanjauli stone was used in the construction of the building and recently, the red-tile roof was altered by galvanised red-iron sheet roof.
+Rosewood timber blocks from the Andaman surround the building.